-AS A FORMALLY trained musician and photographer, I segued into filmmaking as a means to creatively express and deal with my own traumatic story - that of the murder of my mother when I was 11 years old by my father, Dr. John F. Boyle, Jr. - and to give a narrative voice to others in similar circumstances.
+AS A FORMALLY trained musician and photographer, I segued into filmmaking as a means to creatively express and deal with my own traumatic childhood story - the premeditated murder of my mother by my father, Dr. John F. Boyle, Jr. - and to give a narrative voice to others in similar circumstances.

 Subsequently, I am the co-creator and subject of Investigation Discovery's A Murder in Mansfield, a documentary directed by two-time Academy Award Winner, Barbara Kopple.
-Having played in over 50 film festivals world wide, the film examines the consequences of violence and secondary trauma and its ramifications on the ancillary victims my hometown community of Mansfield, Ohio.
-The film debuted on Investigation Discovery in November 2018.
+Having played in over 50 film festivals worldwide, the film examines the consequences of violence, trauma and its ramifications on the ancillary victims of my hometown community of Mansfield, Ohio.
+The film debuted on Investigation Discovery in 2019 and on streaming platforms

-I am a member of IATSE Local 600 International Cinematographers Guild and also has a penchant for Chihuahuas and Motorcycles.
-He resides in Los Angeles.
-CA.
+I am a member of IATSE Local 600 International Cinematographers Guild and also have a penchant for Chihuahuas and Motorcycles and reside in Santa Monica, CA.